ForgeRock/forgeops/cluster/openshift/README.md

 Currently it doesn't look like the route objects are being created by the openshift ingress controller.
 We have to check back later with newer version to see if this is back or if we need to add a custom resource for it.

-Add work around route object, this doesn't configure TLS, which can be done too via self signed.
+Add work around route object.
+This doesn't configure TLS, which can be done self signed.
 ```
 cat << EOF > /tmp/route.yaml
 apiVersion: v1